-- Following the completion of all coursework, excluding EDU 7920 and EDU 7990, at the closure of the last semester during which coursework is to be completed, students should complete their Comprehensive Examination.
+- Following the completion of all coursework, excluding EDU 7990, at the closure of the last semester during which coursework (EDU 7920) is to be completed, students should complete their Comprehensive Examination.

-- At the request of the Chair, each committee member will submit a number of questions to the Chair who will then choose at their discretion which questions to include in the examination.
+- At the request of the Chair, each committee member will submit a number of questions to the Chair.

 - The student will be assigned a location on campus where they will have 4 to 6 hours per day over the course of three (3) days in which to complete their Comprehensive Examination.